NoobieMatt/SonarQube/ReadMe.md

 * s2test
 Read table of the testing data set and reused with column binding by the row headings in "ActCode" and then selecting columns that contain "activity", "mean" or "std"

+* subjects2
+Import of The row headings table for the subjects in the test data set

+*Subject
+Recycled varible to store the row headings for the data set being worked between test and training for the Subject being measured

 * ActCode
-Recycled varible to store the row headings for the data set being worked between test and training
+Recycled varible to store the row headings for the data set being worked between test and training for the Activity being measured

 * complete
 A completed data.table binding s2train and s2test, then using plyr to match the Activity code to the descriptive activity and renoving the Activity code once joined